 Vomit: What to watch for

 No matter how hard you try to monitor your dog’s health, vomiting happens.
 Like humans, dogs vomit occasionally to expel food (or other substances) they shouldn’t have ingested.
 In many cases, this type of one-and-done vomiting isn’t a cause for concern—unless you suspect your dog may have been exposed to a toxin, in which case call your veterinary care team immediately.

 Here are some of the keys to decoding what’s coming up, and what’s normal and not.

 Vomiting during food transition

-While you can expect some digestive upset in the form of loose stools, for most dogs, vomiting is not typically associated with the food-transition process.
+While you can expect some changes in their stools during any diet transition, for most dogs, vomiting is not typically associated with the food-transition process.
 Dogs with extra-sensitive gastrointestinal systems may experience some vomiting, but it shouldn’t last more than one or two rounds.